 Avaya recommends our customers implement Avaya solutions using appropriate security and encryption capabilities enabled by our products.
-The testing referenced in this DevConnect Application Note included the enablement of supported encryption capabilities in the Avaya products (private network side) and between the simulated enterprise and Clearcom (public network side).
+The testing referenced in this DevConnect Application Note included the enablement of supported encryption capabilities in the Avaya products (private network side) only.
+The interface between Avaya systems and WorldNet did not utilize security and encryption capabilities, UDP/RTP was used.
 Readers should consult the appropriate Avaya product documentation for further information regarding security and encryption capabilities supported by those Avaya products.